 During their three weeks in Cusco, students will work closely with a number of local partners and will be involved in a variety of conservation, education, and community development activities.
-The first few days will involve orientation to the city and surrounding communities, as well as educating students about the local culture, including the socio-cultural, historical, economic and environmental factors affecting the region.
-Following orientation, students will participate in a variety of activities promoting responsible tourism and fair trade, including training by local communities in traditional arts such as weaving and dyeing.
-Students will also be trained to teach English as a second language, focusing on skills and vocabulary that helps local residents expand their economic opportunities.
+The first few days will involve orientation to the city and surrounding communities, as well as education on the local culture, including the socio-cultural, historical, economic and environmental factors affecting the region.

 A comprehensive orientation program, including health and safety training, occurs immediately upon arrival.
-To enable students to acclimate to the high altitude, less strenuous physical activities will be planned for the first three days.
+To enable students to acclimate to the high altitude, less strenuous physical activities will be planned for the first week.
 Students will begin Spanish language lessons during orientation, for example, and will continue to improve their Spanish skills via weekly lessons.
-They will participate in a city tour, visit the Sacsaywaman Archeological Site and local communities, and participate in a local yoga lesson.
+They will participate in a city tour, visit archeological sites near Cusco, and learn more about Incan history and local communities.
 This cultural immersion will help students quickly adapt to their new surroundings and feel more confident about seeking opportunities to interact with local people.
 A highlight of the program will be a guided tour to Machu Picchu, Peru’s most famous UNESCO World Heritage Site.

-GVI is partnering with The Nature Conservancy and the Center for Andean Regional Studies Bartolomé de Las Casas (CBC), GVI programs in Peru immerse students in the local culture and educate them about the socio-cultural, historical, economic and environmental factors affecting the region.
+GVI is partnering with The Nature Conservancy and the Center for Andean Regional Studies Bartolomé de Las Casas (CBC).
+GVI programs in Peru immerse students in the local culture and educate them about the socio-cultural, historical, economic and environmental factors affecting the region.
 As a non-profit, civil association, CBC has been working on protecting and advocating for indigenous rights since 1974.
-Under the guidance of CBC and GVI staff, students will participate in constructing green infrastructure projects, promoting responsible tourism and fair trade, increasing participation by local communities in traditional arts such as weaving and dyeing, and helping residents of all ages to improve their English skills and expand their economic opportunities.
+Under the guidance of CBC and GVI staff, students will participate in improving current green infrastructure projects that will support community development through promoting tourism and the conservation of natural resources.

 Students will work together throughout their time in Peru and will travel to project sites together with at least one GVI staff member present at all time.
 Project work and locations are based on the needs and requests of long term local partners as described above and specific service projects will be available closer to the date of departure.
 In general, students will typically spend 6 hours at a project site during the week, with additional time spent preparing to deliver workshops, participating in guest lectures and reflection sessions, and practicing their Spanish (or Quechua) language skills.